smallporridge/TrustworthyRAG/README.md

 This repository contains the code for the paper:
 [Trustworthiness in Retrieval-Augmented Generation Systems: A Survey](url)

+![framework][framework.png]
+We identify six essential dimensions of trustworthiness in a RAG system:

++ **Factuality** - refers to the accuracy and truthfulness of the information generated.

++ **Transparency** - involves making the processes and decisions of the system clear and understandable to users.

++ **Accountability** - refers to the mechanisms that hold the system responsible for its actions and outputs.

++ **Privacy** - ensures the protection of personal data and user privacy.

++ **Fairness** - involves implementing strategies to minimize bias and ensure equitable treatment of all users.

++ **Robustness** - refers to the system's reliability in resisting errors and external threats.

 ## Quick start

 ### Install environment